 The answer really depends on your needs.

-If you need a predictable and high eye relief because you wear glasses or high-powered eyepieces are too uncomfortable for your eyes, then a focal extender will be great for you.
+If you need predictable and high eye relief because you wear glasses or high-powered eyepieces that are too uncomfortable for your eyes, then a focal extender will be great for you.

 For everyone else, Barlow lenses are going to be good enough 95% of the time.
 Unless you are an advanced user with very specific performance needs, you will not notice much of a difference in terms of image quality.
 We have written about our favorite Barlow lenses before if you need specific recommendations.